This guide provides instructions on how to install Fuchsia on a Chromebook device.

-- Google Pixelbook (eve)
+- Google Pixelbook (Eve)

-Other ChromeOS devices
+- ARM-based ChromeOS devices

-Ensure that you have a
+This guide requires that you build a

 - Complete the Download the Fuchsia source code guide.